(Above) Baby greens with carrots, avocado, yellow bell pepper and sardines, with olive oil and apple cider vinegar dressing (all organic).

 Directions: Place the chopped vegetables in a bowl large enough to toss the salad in.
 Mix the dressing ingredients in a cup, and pour over the salad.
 Then, toss and eat!
 (Note: When I make this salad for my husband and me, I make each one and its dressing individually, in separate large bowls, so neither person is skimped on ingredients, taste, or nutrition.)

 Protein Content: I’ve found that the protein content of cans of sardines and sockeye salmon varies, depending on the brand.
 I buy Wild Planet Wild Sardines in water, which has a total of 32.5 grams of protein per can (16.25 for half), and Whole Foods 365 Alaskan Wild Salmon Red Sockeye, which has a total of 45.5 grams of protein per can (22.7 for half).
-For myself, I use half of one of these cans on a salad.
-In the salad featured in the photo above, I used half a can of sardines.
+For myself, I use half of a can of salmon or a whole can of sardines.